Avraham Avi-hai: Religious and political views

-Avi-hai, who grew up orthodox, has said that he came to Israel to be a “total Jew” and that “the kibbutz and egalitarianism were values” that he had received at home.“They were essential parts of my Judaism.
+Avi-hai, who grew up orthodox, said that he came to Israel to be a “total Jew” and that “the kibbutz and egalitarianism were values” that he had received at home.“They were essential parts of my Judaism.
 Therefore, coming to Israel was an important part of my Judaism.
-At the time I was more halachic [observant], and as I've studied over the years, I am trying more and more to internalize the human side of the commandments - the mitzvot between man and man - how we relate to other people in everything we do.He has also said that he believes that just as the ultra-orthodox have been “deprived of a richness of general knowledge, the secular younger generation, in addition to a lack of general knowledge, has been deprived of Jewish knowledge.
+At the time I was more halachic [observant], and as I've studied over the years, I am trying more and more to internalize the human side of the commandments - the mitzvot between man and man - how we relate to other people in everything we do.He also said that he believed that just as the ultra-orthodox have been “deprived of a richness of general knowledge, the secular younger generation, in addition to a lack of general knowledge, has been deprived of Jewish knowledge.
 And they don't even know what secular means.
 Secular does not mean a lack of observance.
 It means knowing what your Jewishness is, and celebrating it the way you celebrate it.”

 Books

-Avi-hai has published a number of books on Israel and Jewish topics.
+Avi-hai published a number of books on Israel and Jewish topics.
 In 1974 he published Ben-Gurion, State-Builder: Principles and Pragmatism, 1948-1963.
 The book is based on his doctoral thesis and has been printed in English, Hebrew, French and Spanish.

 In 1993, he published Danger!
 Three Jewish Peoples, a controversial analysis of the widening rift between Jews in Israel and the Diaspora.

 In 2014, Avi-hai's first novel, titled A Tale of Two Avrahams, was published in English, several years after first appearing in Hebrew.
 A combination of modern thriller and historical fiction, the book the story of two men named Avraham, one fleeing the Catholic Inquisition in medieval Italy, the other from renegade Jewish fanatics in contemporary Israel.

 Personal life

 In 1949, Avi-hai married Hannah Adina (Anne) Spiegel in Toronto.
 Their three daughters were born in Jerusalem.
 Divorced in 1982, he married Henrietta Wagner (Bassan), a native of the United States who has two sons.
-He has three daughters, two stepsons, and including grandchildren, spouses and great-grandchildren, the four-generation family numbers over 60 as of 2021.
-He has lived in Jerusalem's Yemin Moshe neighborhood facing the walls of the Old City of Jerusalem since 1976.
+He had three daughters, two stepsons, and including grandchildren, spouses and great-grandchildren, the four-generation family numbers over 60.
+He lived in Jerusalem's Yemin Moshe neighborhood facing the walls of the Old City of Jerusalem beginning in 1976.

+Avraham Avi-hai died on 3 December 2023, at the age of 92.